 Problems!
 If you are like most of us, you have a few, maybe a lot!
 Are you in distress like the psalmist?
 Are you tempted by fear, anxiety, or discouragement?

-Do you read the Bible in a systematic way?
+Do you systematically read the Bible?
 Are you faithfully studying and growing in God’s truth?
 Do you apply it to your daily life?

 Coming Up: